tomcanham/ay-star/README.md

 Note that in order to allow the user to see "progress" by A*, I had to slow the render performance down by several orders of magnitude!
 I want to more tightly integrate the algorithmic components (open nodes, closed nodes, etc.) with React components, and allow a frame-by-frame "replay."

-Also, I would love to redo this using something "pretty" like SVG.
-Anyone wanna fork this and "spruce it up?"

 To build, clone the repository, run ```npm install && npm run build``` and then (assuming all goes well), open the file ```./dist/index.html```.